Inheritance tax reforms for UK non-doms

 Excluded property is a form of property which is outside the scope of IHT.

-Furthermore, from 6 April 2025, interests in national savings certifications and premium savings bonds, which were previously regarded as excluded property if held by an individual who is domiciled in the Channel Islands or the Isle of Man, will no longer be regarded as excluded property, irrespective of whether the individual is regarded as a long-term resident or not.
+Furthermore, from 6 April 2025, interests in national savings certifications and premium savings bonds, which were previously regarded as excluded property if held by an individual who is domiciled in the Channel Islands or the Isle of Man, are no longer regarded as excluded property, irrespective of whether the individual is regarded as a long-term resident or not.

 Lifetime gifts

-Similarly, if a settlor of a trust can also benefit from said trust, the property comprised in the settlement will be subject to IHT under the GWR provisions if the settlor is a long-term resident at the time of their death.
-For the avoidance of doubt, this does not apply to excluded property comprised in a settlement by 30 October 2024, where the settlor was a non-UK domiciled when the property first became comprised in the settlement.
+Similarly, if a settlor of a trust can also benefit from said trust, the property comprised in the settlement is subject to IHT under the GWR provisions if the settlor is a long-term resident at the time of their death.
+For the avoidance of doubt, this does not apply to excluded property comprised in a settlement by 30 October 2024, where the settlor was non-UK domiciled when the property first became comprised in the settlement.
 Please refer to our briefing on the changes made to the taxation of trusts for more details.

-Spousal exemption
+Spousal and civil partner exemption

-Elections made prior to 30 October 2024 will remain in place, with the spouse making the election being treated as deemed to be UK domiciled for IHT purposes until 5 April 2025, and then treated as a long-term resident from 6 April 2025, and until they have been non-UK tax resident for four consecutive tax years.
+Elections made prior to 30 October 2024 remain in place, with the spouse making the election being treated as deemed to be UK domiciled for IHT purposes until 5 April 2025, and then treated as a long-term resident from 6 April 2025, and until they have been non-UK tax resident for four consecutive tax years.

-Elections made on or after 30 October 2024 and before 6 April 2025, will be subject to the new rules from 6 April 2025.
+Elections made on or after 30 October 2024 and before 6 April 2025, are subject to the new rules from 6 April 2025.

 UK double tax treaties